 Opinion: Cafeteria Shows Sensitivity To Those With Special Needs

 As a new student here at Southwestern Adventist University, I was nervous about attending this school, not only because it would be a new start, but also because I have gluten intolerance.
 Many schools I have attended in the past did not offer gluten-free options, especially since most meat analogues do contain gluten as a main ingredient.
-Usually this meant that I would have to survive off the salad bar and rice and beans (if it was served that day), or I would have to purchase my own meals from the grocery store while attending school.
+Usually this meant that I would have to survive off 20160425_122525the salad bar and rice and beans (if it was served that day), or I would have to purchase my own meals from the grocery store while attending school.
 While grocery shopping is a viable option, it is not at always convenient for the busy life of a college student.

 Unfortunately, the first semester here at Southwestern was not all that different from the other schools that I attended.
 I still had to rely heavily on the salad bar as well as the signs containing allergen information that are placed above the food items on the main bar.
 I was happy to find, however, that my options were greater than other schools, so I had no complaints.